What is a Site Investigation?

 What is included in a Ground Investigation Report (Geotechnical)?

 All our Ground Investigation Reports are written to the current British Standards, Eurocode 7 Standards and National House Building Council (NHBC) Standards.
-Every project and development is different, however for a typical Foundation Design, our Ground Investigation Report with interpretative would include:
+Every project and development is different, however for a typical Foundation Assessment, our Interpretative Ground Investigation Reports would include:

 Additional items commonly incorporated within our Interpretative Reports include: